-- Multi-layered Governance: EU Legal and Governmental.
-Order EU Law and UK Constitutional Law Devolution.
+- Multi-layered Governance.
+EU Legal and Governmental.
+Order EU Law and UK Constitutional Law during membership 1973-2019.
+Devolution.

 - Explain the nature and purpose of constitutions including the ways in which governmental powers are generally allocated amongst the institutions of the state, and the way in which courts operate to review administrative action and protect basic rights

 - Describe the main institutions and legal characteristics of the EU and analyse the implications for the UK constitution during membership of the EU 1973 to 2019